 Carbon County.
 No tourist accommodations.
 R.R. station, telegraph.
 Drinking water, radiator water.
 Camp site.
 (End LHA) (3)

-The following images were made somewhere in Carbon County, on private property with permission of the land owner.
-Please do not ask either the exact location or for the property owners name.

-**Edition 3**

-Carbon County.
-No tourist accommodations.
-R.R. station, telegraph.
-Drinking water, radiator water.
-Camp site.
-(End LHA) (3)

-The following images were made somewhere in Carbon County, on private property with the permission of the landowner.
+The following images were made somewhere in Carbon County, on private property with the permission of the landowners.
 Please do not ask either the exact location or for the property owners name.